Stein Variational Uncertainty-Adaptive Model Predictive Control: Results

 \section{Results}

-In this section, we demonstrate the empirical effectiveness of our proposed Stein Variational uncertainty-adaptive model predictive controller across the following nonlinear control problems with latent parameters with broad uncertainty: \begin{enumerate} \item \textbf{Cartpole Swingup. } A cartpole system is tasked with orienting the pole to an upright position given an initial downward oriented state. \item \textbf{Rocket Landing. } A two-dimensional rocket system is tasked with navigating toward a landing pad given an initial state of the system. \item \textbf{Autonomous Racing. } An autonomous vehicle system is asked with racing around a two-dimensional track as quickly as possible to reach the finish line. \end{enumerate} All control problems are given the following general stage and terminal cost structure based on Eq. \ref{eq:task_opt},
+We evaluate the proposed controller on three nonlinear control problems with latent parameters under broad uncertainty with distinct tasks: \begin{enumerate} \item \textbf{Cartpole Swingup.} Swing the pole upright from a downward-oriented initial state. \item \textbf{Rocket Landing.} Navigate a 2D rocket to a landing pad. \item \textbf{Autonomous Racing.} Complete a lap of a 2D track as quickly as possible. \end{enumerate} All control problems are given the following general stage and terminal cost structure based on \eqref{eq:task_opt},